-If you're a business or individual with a public profile, it's natural to harbour some concerns about the risks of being landed with a defamation claim.
+If you're a small business or individual with a public profile, it's natural to harbour some concerns about the risks of being landed with a defamation claim.
 Five golden rules to follow to minimise these risks are:

 - Be aware of what you’re saying

 - Use the language of opinion